<title>Appropriate Uses For SQLite</title>

 packages, record keeping programs, and so forth.
 The traditional

 File/Open operation calls sqlite3_open() to attach to the database

 file.
-Updates happen automatically as application content is revised
+Updates happen atomically as application content is revised

-so the File/Save menu option becomes superfluous.
+so the File/Save menu option become superfluous.
 The File/Save_As

 menu option can be implemented using the [backup API].

 There are many advantages to using SQLite as an application file format,

 <li> There is no file parsing and generating code to write and debug.

 <li> Content can be accessed and updated using powerful SQL queries,